Ruth Sulzberger Holmberg: Philanthropy

 Sulzberger served as director of various organizations including the Smithsonian Institution, the Hunter Museum of American Art, the Chattanooga Symphony and Opera Association, the Chattanooga Community Foundation, the Tennessee Aquarium and the Chattanooga Area Beautification Committee.
 She also served as a trustee of the University of Tennessee at Chattanooga, was a founding member of the Tennessee Arts Commission, was a member of the Tennessee Higher Education Commission, served as chairwoman of the Public Education Foundation, and was the first female president of the Chattanooga Area Chamber of Commerce.

 Personal life

 Sulzberger was married twice.
 Her first husband was Ben Hale Golden (died 1970), a Christian and Army Air Force officer whom she had met while she was in Europe during World War II.
 They had four children before divorcing in 1965: Stephen Golden; Michael Golden; Lynn Golden Dolnick (married to Edward Dolnick); and Arthur Sulzberger Golden.
 In 1972, she married Albert William Holmberg Jr. who was initially in charge of production, advertising and circulation at the paper; and was later named president.
-She has three stepchildren from the marriage: Jeanne Holmberg Johnson, Meg Holmberg Duckworth and Elin Holmberg-Rowland.
+She had three stepchildren from the marriage: Jeanne Holmberg Johnson, Meg Holmberg Duckworth and Elin Holmberg-Rowland.